syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 {% endhighlight %}
 {% endtabs %}

-You can determine whether the data form or property is valid or not by using the `Validate` method.
+Determine whether the data form or property is valid by using the `Validate` method.

 {% tabs %}
 {% highlight C# %}